-Public Hearing began with a brief presentation of the Three-Year Program and Expenditure Plan, its purpose and the community planning process used to inform the Three-Year Plan.
-The presentation also included highlights of significant changes (new and expanded programming) created throughout the plan.
+Public Hearing will begin with a brief presentation of the 2024-25 MHSA Annual Update and the community planning process used to inform the Plan.
+The presentation will also include highlights of changes created throughout the plan.
 The presentation concluded with a comment period allowing attendees to provide direct feedback on the plan.

-A copy of the public presentation is included in the appendix.
+A copy of the public presentation will be included in the appendix.

-Public Comments:
+Public Comments: TBD